MiniGameWorlds/MiniGameWorld/resources/devWiki/3rd-party-guide/Home.md

 ---

 # Party
-- Can use different way to access party
+Can use different ways to control the parties
 ```java
 /*
  * Ask a player to join party by right-click